tr0ublee/husnabot/README.md

 When some say "fotoad" in a chat with husnab0t, fotoadFunc() will be automatically called.
 ---

-You can use husnaCurl($url) function to make CURL requests within functions.
+You can use husnaCurl($url) function to make cURL requests within functions.

 More information coming soon!